IkarosKappler/plotboilerplate/README.md

  * The experimental WebGL support requires Color objects instead of color strings.
 Otherwise each color string will be parse on each roundtrip which is a nightmare for the performance.
  * The Color.parse(string) function does only recognize HEX, RGB and RGBA strings.
 HSL is still missing.
 Required?
  * Replace all color params: replace type string by color. (tinycolor?)
- * Include Touchy.js as a package dependency.
- * Include FileSaver.js as a package dependency.
  * Measure the canvas' border when applying fitToParent!
 Currently a 1px border is expected.
- * Make Bézier Curves dividable (by double click?).
  * Implement snap-to-grid.
  * Make ellipses rotatable.
  * Write better viewport/viewbox export.
 Some viewers do not understand the current format.
 Refactor BoundingBox2 for this?